ShanMeister/ShanMeister/README.md

 ♟️ 1500 ELO in chess.com

-🔫 Global Elite player in Counter-Strike
+🔫 Global Elite-level player in Counter-Strike

 <!---
 ShanMeister/ShanMeister is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.